By Corey Lewis, CPT, CSCS

 One thing to note is that this supplement led to higher plasma levels of the byproduct of creatine.
 Typically, excess creatine leaves the body as waste, but this is taxing on the kidneys.
 Therefore, this form of the supplement generally isn’t recommended as an effective muscle-building supplement.
 It also has a pretty nasty taste.
 So, anyone with sensitive taste receptors will struggle to knock this back.

-With creatine malate, the molecule binds to malic acid.
+With this version, the molecule binds to malic acid.
 Malic acid is a naturally-occurring substance that you can find in apples and pears.
 Malic acid is already used as a stand-alone supplement to boost physical performance.
 This is why manufacturers combined creatine with malic acid.

 Creatine nitrate is one of the newer types available on the market.
 Similar to other forms, some manufacturers are making pretty big claims.
 It’s thought that by binding to nitrate molecules, individuals will need a lower dose compared to monohydrate.